annagenke/ud036_Genke_movietrailer/README.md

 * Then clone your ud036_Genke_movietrailer Repository to the environment you will be running the project.

 ### Running the Project
-Python must be installed in order to run the project
+Python must be installed in order to run the project.

 To run the project, run the script in entertainment_center.py